converged-computing/operator-experiments/aws/lammps/kubecon/README.md

 # Lammps Experiments for Kubecon

-In this set of experiments we will run the Flux Operator on Amazon Cloud on a size 32 (node) cluster, and varing the size of the Flux Operator Mini Cluster between 4,8,16, and 32 for 20 times each.
+In this set of experiments we will run the Flux Operator on Amazon Cloud on a size 64 (node) cluster, and varing the size of the Flux Operator Mini Cluster between 4,8,16,32 and 64 for 20 times each.
+A few notes:

+ - We run from largest down to smallest
+ - The first run (64) has 21 runs since the first will pull containers (and needs to be thrown away)
+ - The original experiments to compare to the MPI operator had extra mpirun flags that we determined the first and last cancel each other out, and the second we cannot currently support through Flux.
+   - `--map-by numa`
+   - `--rank-by core`
+   - `--bind-to none`
+ - We were not able to build the container on the same machine running the job, so it is not optimized for it.

+## Experiments

+ - [run1](run1) was done with flux-cloud 0.1.12 that didn't ensure the pod space was cleaned up before launching the next, and the operator didn't have support for capturing flux start times.
+ - [run2](run2) was done with flux-cloud 0.1.13 with this additional check, and the operator with support for logging.timed.
+The CRDs will not work if swapped between the two.

 ## Pre-requisites